redis/redis/client-libraries/ruby/README.markdown

 		rake dtach:install

-3. svn - git is the new black, but we need it for the google codes.
+3. git - git is the new black.

 ## Setup